adjtomo/seisflows/docs/manual/manual.rst

 Overview
 ========

 SeisFlows is a Python waveform inversion package flexible enough for both research and production.
-Currently, the package is being used for or production runs with a billion or so model parameters and for research on oil and gas exploration, earthquake seismology, and general nonlinear optimization problems.
+So far, the package has been used for production runs with a billion or so model parameters and for research on oil and gas exploration, earthquake seismology, and general nonlinear optimization problems.

 To provide flexibility, SeisFlows is very modular.
 Users are offered choices in each of the following categories: